Hackett Catholic Prep

-Some of you may have heard already, but we are moving to a new school management system next year, called RenWeb.
-RenWeb provides an online enrollment system which we will be utilizing.
-In the coming days you should receive an email from Michele Buchmann (firstname.lastname@example.org) with instructions on how to create an account.
+Hopefully you received the email with instructions on how to create a Renweb account.
 Once an account has been created then you may begin completing the enrollment forms for next year.
 By moving to this system, much of the enrollment process can be simplified and shortened.
+Follow this link to begin reenrolling your student(s) today.
 Please do not hesitate to email Mr. Kosmerick at email@example.com with questions.

 DONATE YOUR TRUCK

 HCP is looking for a pickup truck in good running condition, for utility use around the school.
 Please contact Brian Kosmerick at 269-381-2646 or Mike Feist at 269-569-3567.

 As the winter weather begins, we remind families to please watch WWMT or WOOD-TV for school closings.
 You can sign up with WWMT for text alerts if there is a closing or cancellation at Hackett.

 In the event of snow, we will follow Kalamazoo and/or Portage Public Schools.
 If either of those districts are closed due to snow, then HCP will close.
 However, with cold days, we will make our own decision, in conjunction with St. Monica Catholic School and St. Augustine Cathedral School.
 You may see a 2-hour delay due to cold weather, or we may be in session all day, in spite of the cold weather.

 COLLEGE VISIT ABSENCES AND VACATION ABSENCES– Please read carefully

 Please remember that seniors are allowed up to 3 absence-free college visits 1st semester only!
 Juniors are allowed up to 3 absence-free college visits 2nd semester only.